Bun

 The full specification of this algorithm are officially documented in the Node.js documentation; we won't rehash it here.
 Briefly: if you import from "foo", Bun scans up the file system for a node_modules directory containing the package foo.

 Once it finds the foo package, Bun reads the package.json to determine how the package should be imported.
-Unless "type": "module" is specified, Bun assumes the package is using CommonJS and transpiles into a synchronous ES module internally.
-To determine the package's entrypoint, Bun first reads the exports field in and checks the following conditions in order:
+To determine the package's entrypoint, Bun first reads the exports field and checks for the following conditions.

 package.json